Glass Building or Glass Furnace?

 From the graph, reducing window to wall ratio dramatically reduces the overall building energy consumption.

-Get in touch with McD BERL today for sustainable building design and MEP solutions for your buildings.
+Today for sustainable building design and MEP solutions for your buildings.
 We are experts in net-zero energy/water building design that can help you reduce your capital and operational expenses to a great degree.